 4.1.3 Environmental profile

-The technical requirements of the present document apply under the environmental profile for operation of the equipment, which shall be declared by the manufacturer in accordance to the requirements stated in EUROCAE ED-117A [2] but as a minimum, shall be that specified in the test conditions contained in the present document.
+The technical requirements of the present document apply under the environmental profile for operation of the equipment, which shall be declared by the manufacturer in accordance to the requirements stated in EUROCAE ED-117A [2], Chapter 4 (Requirements REQ 73 to REQ 78), but as a minimum, shall be that specified in the test conditions contained in the present document.
 The equipment shall comply with all the technical requirements of the present document which are identified as applicable in annex A at all times when operating within the boundary limits of the declared environmental profile.

 4.2.
 General